 Khawas Homestay

-With a glass of hot chai and freshly fried pakoras at hand, sitting on the pink & blue homestay verandah with my feet up on the wooden railing, I heard the magical sound of the clouds.
+With a glass of hot chai and freshly fried pakoras at hand, sitting on the pink and blue homestay verandah with my feet up on the wooden railing, I heard the magical sound of the clouds.
 It started raining shortly afterward, which turned the myriad of colors around a shade deeper.

 Inhabited by about 30 families, this village presents the Kanchenjunga from a different angle.
 The view is particularly majestic during sunsets.
-Though the expanse of the panorama is not as vast as the one from Sillery, Icchey has its charm.
+Though the expanse of the panorama is not as vast as the one from Sillery, Icchey has its own charm.

 Nature in Icchey

 Have you ever heard the sound of the clouds?
-Come to Icchey if you haven’t.
+Come to Icchey if you have not.
 If it is your lucky day, suddenly in the afternoon, out of nowhere, a mass of white mist will come crawling up the gradient, making an audible buzz.
 It would cloak the surrounding with a wintry veil of mystery.

 Icchey Village

+Kalimpong, a bustling little hill town, is 25 kilometers away from Sillery.
 On the road connecting Kalimpong and Pedong, one has to take the gravel road left, just after a place called Beesh Mile (20 Mile) for Sillery.
 It is 4.5 kilometers from this point.

 If someone is visiting Icchey first, take Bhalu Marg cutting left from Rishi Road, which connects Kalimpong and Alagarh.
 Google Maps works well for these parts.
-Siliguri, which is the nearest major city, is 70 kilometers from Kalimpong.
+Siliguri, which is the nearest major city, is about 70 kilometers from Kalimpong.

 The nearest railhead is New Jalpaiguri (NJP), which is connected on the railway map from almost all major cities of the country.
 Bagdogra (IXB), with daily flights from Kolkata and Delhi, is the nearest airport.
-Bagdogra and New Jalpaiguri are both at Siliguri itself.
+Both Bagdogra and New Jalpaiguri are at Siliguri itself.

-How to Reach Sillery & Icchey Villages
+How to Reach Sillery and Icchey Villages?

 Icchey from above the ridge